michael-collins/feeling-responsive/collections/_assignments/animation.md

 - template: assignment-description
   block: assignment-a-description
   title: Description
-  content: In this exercise, you will create a final render of the Kem Weber Airline
+  content: In this exercise, level 1 students will practice keyframe animation, parenting,
-    Chair.
-You will practice setting up 3-point lighting, adding cameras, creating a backdrop, optionally adding additional textures to the materials, configuring render settings, and doing some post-production cleanup in Photoshop.
+    animating the camera with a target, and manipulating curves in the graph editor.
 - template: assignment-learningobjectives
   block: assignment-b-learningobjectives
   title: Learning Objectives
   numbered-items-list:
-  - Become familiarized with the rendering process.
+  - Become familiarized with keyframe animation.
-  - Become familiarized with setting up and configuring lights and a backdrop.
+  - Become familiarized with the purpose of pivot points and parent objects.
-  - Practice color grading in Photoshop
+  - Practice keyframe animation of translation, rotation, and scale properties.
   list-item: []
 - template: assignment-demo
   block: assignment-a-demo